 Fon Thachakul/Getty Images

-June, July and August are also the most expensive months to cruise, so you'll find bigger savings and better booking options if you choose a shoulder-season excursion in May or September.
+June, July and August are the most expensive months to cruise, so you'll find bigger savings and better booking options if you choose a shoulder-season excursion in May or September.
 The amount varies by cruise line (some offer no price break at all), but deal hunters can find savings of 20 to 35 percent.
 The downside?
 The weather is less predictable and animals are less active.

 Some cruises to consider: